nixworks/public/news/2010/10/18/index.md

 ##### Santiago de Queretaro
 ### [At least nineteen people die near Santiago de Queretaro, Mexico, after a bus collides with a truck. ](/news/2010/10/18/at-least-nineteen-people-die-near-santiago-de-quera-c-taro-mexico-after-a-bus-collides-with-a-truck.md)
-_Context: Mexican, Santiago de Queretaro_
+_Context: Santiago de Queretaro, Mexican_

 ##### U.S. government
 ### [The U.S. government has concluded that Chinese companies are bypassing UN sanctions on Iran and helping Iran to improve its missile technology and develop nuclear weapons, and has asked China to stop such activity. ](/news/2010/10/18/the-u-s-government-has-concluded-that-chinese-companies-are-bypassing-un-sanctions-on-iran-and-helping-iran-to-improve-its-missile-technolo.md)
-_Context: ban on ballistic missile tests, nuclear program, U.S. government_
+_Context: nuclear program, U.S. government, ban on ballistic missile tests_

 ##### Rwanda
 ### [Rwandan opposition parties appeal to the United States and the UN Security Council to intervene on behalf of the opposition FDU party leader, Victoire Ingabire Umuhoza, arrested last week, and other political prisoners. ](/news/2010/10/18/rwandan-opposition-parties-appeal-to-the-united-states-and-the-un-security-council-to-intervene-on-behalf-of-the-opposition-fdu-party-leader.md)
-_Context: Victoire Ingabire, U.S., UN Security Council, Rwanda_
+_Context: Rwanda, Victoire Ingabire, U.S., UN Security Council_

 ##### Uganda
 ### [Fears mount that the Ugandan rebel group, the Lord's Resistance Army, which has ties to the Sudanese government, is poised to destabilize South Sudan as it prepares for a referendum on independence. ](/news/2010/10/18/fears-mount-that-the-ugandan-rebel-group-the-lord-s-resistance-army-which-has-ties-to-the-sudanese-government-is-poised-to-destabilize-so.md)
-_Context: Lord's Resistance Army, Southern Sudan, Sudanese cabinet, Uganda, Southern Sudanese Independence Referendum_
+_Context: Lord's Resistance Army, Southern Sudanese Independence Referendum, Uganda, Southern Sudan, Sudanese cabinet_

 ##### Iraq Prime Minister
 ### [Iraqi Prime Minister Nouri al-Maliki visits Iran, where he is told to "get rid of America". ](/news/2010/10/18/iraqi-prime-minister-nouri-al-maliki-visits-iran-where-he-is-told-to-get-rid-of-america.md)